itscodenation/flw1-rps-20-21-starter/README.md

 # Rock Paper Scissors Project

 ## Overview:
 In this unit, coders will create a Rock, Paper, Scissors game.
-The game will take in a user choice, generate a computer choice, compare the choices, and display the winner to the screen.
 To create this project, coders will use JavaScript to take user input, use the Math Library to pick a random computer choice, and use conditionals to determine the winner.

 ## Day 1